flicstar/OSP-editing-guide/editing-phases.md

 Our editing process is divided into stages.
 We move from the largest scope (structure) to the smallest, (choice of words).

-* Scope & Narrative Structure: Your piece should have a thesis and the subsequent narrative should follow a logical progression proving it.
+* **Scope & Narrative Structure**: Your piece should have a thesis and the subsequent narrative should follow a logical progression proving it.
-* Flow & Readability: Assess how the content flows and transitions between sections.
+* **Flow & Readability**: Assess how the content flows and transitions between sections.
 Include visual cues (lists, headers, etc.) to help the reader move through the narrative easily.
-* Style & Phrasing: Make sure you’re writing engaging content appropriate for the brand and target audience.
+* **Style & Phrasing**: Make sure you’re writing engaging content appropriate for the brand and target audience.
-* Choice of Words: Scan the choice of specific words for appropriate emotional tone, proper grammar, and accurate terminology.
+* **Choice of Words**: Scan the choice of specific words for appropriate emotional tone, proper grammar, and accurate terminology.

 When editing someone else’s work, you can and will skip back and forth between stages, but they give us a strong logical framework to help us be kind, consistent, and helpful editors.